LABC building control apprenticeships

 The BSc (Hons) in Building Control (Apprenticeship Degree) has been approved for delivery by The Institute for Apprenticeships & Technical Education (IfA).
-Funding will officially be made available by 10 May 2019.
-Visit the Institute for Apprenticeships and University of Wolverhampton websites for further details or contact the LABC learning team at firstname.lastname@example.org.
+Funding is now available - visit the Institute for Apprenticeships and University of Wolverhampton websites for further details or contact the LABC learning team at firstname.lastname@example.org.

 The apprenticeship degree programme provides local authority employees with the depth and breadth of knowledge needed to be a competent local authority building control surveyor.